Terms and Conditions

 k. complaints concerning the coronavirus measures or their application in and around the museum.

 4.4 The Museum of Photography and KM21 are keen that everyone should feel welcome at our museums.
 However, our buildings are not always easily accessible for people using a wheelchair or mobility scooter, or people who have difficulty walking or need special toilet facilities.
-The coronavirus measures also necessitate new rules concerning movement through the museums.

 For detailed information on accessibility, see: www.fotomuseumdenhaag.nl/en/accessibility.